catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

 The fact sheet of thei probes is a good source of info: https://www.neurolighttech.com/_files/ugd/63a305_28d96686c0ec4cc18b728b2c5c9b7d78.pdf

 In particular, we know they use an `Intan RHD2132 Amplifier Board`.
 This is a 32 channel amplifier.
+This is the ones that connects directly to the probe.

 https://intantech.com/products_RHD2000.html